MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-wcm.md

 <!-- Description-Source-ADMX -->
 This policy setting specifies that power management is disabled when the machine enters connected standby mode.

-- If this policy setting is enabled, Windows Connection Manager does not manage adapter radios to reduce power consumption when the machine enters connected standby mode.
+- If this policy setting is enabled, Windows Connection Manager doesn't manage adapter radios to reduce power consumption when the machine enters connected standby mode.

-- If this policy setting is not configured or is disabled, power management is enabled when the machine enters connected standby mode.
+- If this policy setting isn't configured or is disabled, power management is enabled when the machine enters connected standby mode.
 <!-- WCM_DisablePowerManagement-Description-End -->

 <!-- WCM_DisablePowerManagement-Editable-Begin -->